pnp/blog/content/post/How-to-use-Azure_OpenAi-with-data-in-your-SharePoint-libraries/index.md

 ![Test tab of connector](images/cc-test.png)

-Your connectir is now ready 🚀
+Your connector is now ready 🚀

 ## Conclusion